simonas-notcat/create-ts-app/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for `create-react-app`.
+Please **ask first** if somebody else is already working on this or the core developers think your feature is in-scope for `create-ts-app`.
 Generally always have a related issue with discussions for whatever you are including.

 Please also provide a **test plan**, i.e. specify how you verified what you added works.

 ## Setting up a local copy of the repository

-1. Clone the repo with `git clone https://github.com/facebookincubator/create-react-app`
+1. Clone the repo with `git clone https://github.com/facebookincubator/create-ts-app`

-2. Run `npm install` in the root `create-react-app` folder **and** the `create-react-app/global-cli` folder
+2. Run `npm install` in the root `create-ts-app` folder **and** the `create-ts-app/global-cli` folder

 Once it is done, you can modify any file locally and run `npm start` or `npm run build` just like in a generated project.

 If you want to try out the end-to-end flow with the global CLI, you can do this too:

 ```
-npm run create-react-app my-app
+npm run create-ts-app my-app
 cd my-app
 ```